Skip to main content

 Module description

-The course aims to show how simple economic analysis can guide the formulation and ‘evaluation’ of public policy, and to provide a toolkit for the evaluation of future policy issues.
+In this module we will show you how simple economic analysis can guide the formulation and ‘evaluation’ of public policy, and provide a toolkit for the evaluation of future policy issues.
 We will study a wide variety of contemporary public policy issues.

 The module is relevant to anyone wishing to pursue a career in policy development, government, academia or consultancy.
-It applies microeconomic principles and concepts but the emphasis is on application, and the material is highly relevant to non-economists involved in policy development.
-You will be referred to academic and non-academic resources.
+We will apply microeconomic principles and concepts, with emphasis on application.
+The material is highly relevant to non-economists involved in policy development.

 Learning objectives